Bobby Bass

-Bobby Bass (occasionally Bob Bass; August 6, 1936, California – November 7, 2001) was an American actor, stunt performer, and stunt coordinator/second unit director.
+Bobby Bass (occasionally Bob Bass; August 6, 1936, California – November 7, 2001) was an American actor, stunt performer, stunt coordinator and second unit director.

 Early life

 Bass, a graduate of Morningside High School in Inglewood, California, was an enthusiast of the martial arts.
 As a teenager, he became a judo champion, meeting Gene LeBell who introduced him to the stunt industry in Hollywood.

 Bass served in the military, initially as a paratrooper in the 82nd Airborne Division and then in Special Forces to become a special forces instructor.
 He resumed competing in judo and attained the rank of third degree black belt.

 Career

 Bass made a career in movies and television in a variety of genres working with Burt Reynolds, Sylvester Stallone, and John Wayne.
 He taught martial arts and weapons handling to Geena Davis, Michael Douglas, Mel Gibson, Danny Glover, Susan Sarandon, and Kathleen Turner.
 Bass appeared in TV commercials and TV series such as Fantasy Island, MacGyver, Mission: Impossible, Star Trek: The Original Series, The A-Team, and The Twilight Zone.

 Bass also championed safer working conditions for the stunt industry, especially after his then-fiancée and Melanie Griffith's best friend, Heidi von Beltz, was paralyzed performing a stunt that Bass had coordinated in 1980 for Cannonball Run.
 He abandoned her after the accident, and von Beltz was awarded $4.6 million in a wrongful-injury lawsuit.